rubys/ballroom/README.md

   make the movement smaller.
 Pressing **control** instead (**command** on Macs) will give you even more control over the movement.

+* **0** will move the selected foot to align with their partners.
+This is particularly useful to ensure that dance moves end with a proper alignment.

 * **1**, **2**, **3**, **4**, and **5** will move the feet to the first,
   second, third, fourth, or fifth position.  **Notes**: